dtcenter/ufs-case-studies/docs/source/2019MemHeat.rst

       2-m temperature (F)

     * MRW_GFSv15p2 forecasts the heat wave better than MRW_GFSv16beta across the Southeast.
-    * There is cold bias over the contiguous U.S. in MRW_GFSv16beta.
+    * There is cold bias over the contiguous U.S. (CONUS) in MRW_GFSv16beta.

   .. group-tab:: GFS.v16.0.10